alexhaydock/alexhaydock.github.io/_posts/2020-01-14-docker-privilege-escalation.md

 Shockingly, this worked!
 I was able to use `sudo` again, and was able to use my newly-regained privileges to restore my group membership to the groups I had been in previously.

 #### Hair of the Dog
 So I could regain control on a system-by-system basis, but this wasn't going to be enough.
 I had automated myself into this mess, and I was determined to automate myself out of it.
-Could I turn this aronud and use the tools that had already stung me to fix the issue I'd caused?
+Could I turn this around and use the tools that had already stung me to fix the issue I'd caused?

 I took what I had learned above, and wrapped it up [into a Docker container](https://gitlab.com/alexhaydock/getroot) to automate the privilege escalation process, and pushed it to my GitLab container registry.
 You can go and have a look, and build/run the container for yourself.
 It's the same one in the command at the top of the article, and should work on `x86_64`, `armv7l` and `aarch64` systems.